Geriatric Emergency Medicine (GEM)

 Length of time required to complete fellowship

-1-2 years.
-The 2-year program should have an advanced degree, such as a master’s-level program.
+One to two years.
+The two-year program should have an advanced degree, such as a master’s-level program.

 Skills acquired during fellowship